 Last Updated on 22nd January 2023 by peppe8o

-Raspberry Pi boards can be used in a number of interesting ways for electronics projects.
+Raspberry Pi boards can be used in a number of interesting ways for electronic projects.
 But they can be also used as very very small computers with complete desktop environment.

 Raspberry PI OS offers a very stable and useful desktop version.
-Comparison between Desktop and Lite version can be found in Raspberry PI OS Desktop vs Lite article.
+A comparison between the Desktop and Lite versions can be found in Raspberry PI OS Desktop vs Lite article.

-From February 2022, Raspberry PI Foundation finally released its official 64-bit OS release.
+In February 2022, Raspberry PI Foundation finally released its official 64-bit OS release.
 So, from this date, you can choose between the common 32-bit distribution and the new 64-bit one.
-Please note that you are forced to use a 32-bit image if you have Raspberry PI 1, Raspberry PI 2 and Raspberry PI Zero computer boards, as their CPU relies on armhf architecture and it doesn’t support the 64-bit instruction set.
-Newer Raspberry PI computer boards (including Raspberry PI Zero 2) can use both the 32 and 64 bit images.
+Please note that you are forced to use a 32-bit image if you have Raspberry PI 1, Raspberry PI 2 and Raspberry PI Zero computer boards, as their CPU relies on armhf architecture and doesn’t support the 64-bit instruction set.
+Newer Raspberry PI computer boards (including Raspberry PI Zero 2) can use both 32 and 64-bit images.

 If you need to download the image, the 2 distributions can be get with the following links: